papercliplabs/compound-v3-subgraph/README.md

 # Usage Notes

 -   All percentages are represented as decimals in [0.0, 1.0]
 -   baseTransfer will not emit any events if all value changed is on the borrow side.
-For this reason, the subgraph will not track base transfers, as this will be incomplete anyhow.
-Thus, it means that positions that did baseTransfers may be out of date until they do another interaction with the market.
-Could add handler to Transfer that just performs update to make it "less wrong"
+For this reason, it it possible that positions that did baseTransfers may be out of date until interaction happens involving that position do another interaction with the market.
+There is an issue open in Compound's comet repo here to add this event: https://github.com/compound-finance/comet/issues/816
+-   All interactions to the comet contract emit a specific event except for except for baseTransfer (see above^).
+Also, the `Transfer` event gets omitted anytime the cToken balances change, for this reason we update accounting on a Transfer event (which is generally redundant, except for the special case described above).
+For this reason, we don't explicitly track this interaction for usage as this would result in duplicate counting.
+-   USD balances are as of the last time an entity got updated.
+If there are no entity updates for a long period the "current" values will not be very accurate and should be instead constructed using the token balance and the current token price pulled from elsewhere.

 # Compound v3 Contract Block Diagram Overview